ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-3-1.md

 If you know how to write a basic CRUD app, you can build just about any web app you want.
 Of course, some apps are more complex than others, but at the basis, you will find that it comes back to the CRUD principles.

 Each of the next four days of the course are going to be used to explain one of the four letters in CRUD.
-Today, we are going to start with the “C” and learn how to create data in a database.
+Today, we are going to start with the "C" and learn how to create data in a database.
 Before we can create any data, we need to understand a little bit about databases.

 ###Connect To MySQL